Last updated on March 28th, 2023 at 03:45 pm

-Cambria Estate Winery has established the Cambria Seeds of Empowerment initiative, a new grant-making program that will contribute $100,000 annually to empower and celebrate exceptional women around the world, who have overcome great adversity and inspired others to do the same.
+Cambria Estate Winery established the Cambria Seeds of Empowerment initiative.
+This grant program contributed $100,000 to empower and celebrate exceptional women worldwide who have overcome great adversity and inspired others to do the same.

 “A warrior woman is someone who has found the strength to transcend seemingly insurmountable hardships and provide support to others,” said Julia Jackson.
 “I’ve been inspired by many warrior women, and I felt compelled to create a program that recognizes the incredible impact such women have in their local communities and around the world.”

-The 2014 inaugural Cambria Seeds of Empowerment grant recipients are Vital Voices, an international non-governmental organization that focuses on emerging women leaders, and The Fund for Santa Barbara, based near Cambria’s home of Santa Maria, California, USA.
+The Cambria Seeds of Empowerment grant recipients are Vital Voices, an international non-governmental organization focusing on emerging women leaders.
+The Fund for Santa Barbara is based near Cambria’s home of Santa Maria, California, USA.

-Funds will also be dedicated to the work of Dr. Victoria Kisyombe, a 2014 Global Leadership Awards Economic Empowerment Honoree and entrepreneur who has worked to redesign the traditional model of micro-finance to better serve 200,000 women in Tanzania.
+Funds will also be dedicated to the work of Dr. Victoria Kisyombe, a 2014 Global Leadership Awards Economic Empowerment Honoree and entrepreneur who has worked to redesign the traditional model of micro-finance to serve 200,000 women in Tanzania better.